ExtremeFLOW/neko/doc/pages/user-file.md

 When running on GPUs, special care must be taken when user certain user functions.
 The short explanation is that the device (GPU) has its own memory and cannot directly access the memory on the host (CPU).
 This means that data and more specifically arrays must be copied manually from the host to the device (see [device_memcpy](https://neko.cfd/docs/d6/dac/interfacedevice_1_1device__memcpy.html)).

-@note In some cases, data transfer via `device_memcpy` is avoidable.
+@attention In some cases, data transfer via `device_memcpy` is avoidable.
 Neko has some device math functions implemented that operate directly on device arrays.
-If you can decompose whatever operations you are performing on your arrays in your user function into a set of instructions from the `math` module (e.g. `cadd`, `cfill`, `sub2`, ...), you may use the corresponding `device_math` functions to [offload work to the GPU](#accelerators_offload-work).
+If you can decompose whatever operations you are performing in a user function into a set of instructions from the `math` module (e.g. `cadd`, `cfill`, `sub2`, ...), you may use the corresponding `device_math` functions to [offload work to the GPU](#accelerators_offload-work).
 See the [fluid forcing code snippet](#user-file_user-f) for a simple example.
 For more advanced examples, see the [rayleigh-benard example](https://github.com/ExtremeFLOW/neko/blob/49925b7a04a638259db3b1ddd54349ca57f5d207/examples/rayleigh-benard/rayleigh.f90#L96) or the [tgv example](https://github.com/ExtremeFLOW/neko/blob/49925b7a04a638259db3b1ddd54349ca57f5d207/examples/tgv/tgv.f90#L146).

-@note In Neko, variables that refer to device arrays are usually suffixed with `_d`.
-For example, the `field_t` type has an attribute `x` that is allocated on the host (CPU) and `x_d` that refers to the array allocated on the device (GPU).

 To illustrate this, let us have a look at the [fluid initial condition code snippet](#user-file_user-ic):